LucasBehrendt/gamers-ground/README.md

 - #### Imagery

   The images are an important part of mainly the landing page, where large gripping images are meant to convey a sense of gaming enthusiasm and excitement for shoppers.
 A bootstrap carousel at the very top of the home page shows three eye-catching images of gaming peripherals, and content hinting with a gaming desktop lies just underneath.
-A nicely laid out grid of categories with accompaning images is found further down, where users easily can find a quick route to their favourite category.
+A nicely laid out grid of categories with accompanying images is found further down, where users easily can find a quick route to their favourite category.
 Across the other pages, the product images are the main focus, to help keep a clean and minimalistic design.

 - #### Typography

-  The font chosen for the site is Rubik, a nicely edgy and well fitting font for gaming and tech content.
+  The font chosen for the site is Rubik, a nicely edgy and well-fitting font for gaming and tech content.
 Both different font sizes and weights have been user throughout the site, and consistency was always kept in mind.
 If the font isn't imported correctly, Sans-serif will serve as fallback.

 # Data Model